lizmat/P5chdir/README.md

 DESCRIPTION
 ===========

-This module tries to mimic the behaviour of the `chdir` of Perl 5 as closely as possible.
+This module tries to mimic the behaviour of the `chdir` function of Perl 5 as closely as possible.

 AUTHOR
 ======